Aborevsky01/KWS_sound/README.md

 * #### How to reproduce your model?

 All the required code and hyperparameters' values can be found in cells, devoted to each experiment.
+Moreover, in models directory all saved states can be found.
 However, it is essential to underscore that models hardly rely on the chosen seed's value.
 Nevertheless, it sometimes might take quite more / less epochs than stated, so special condition to exit training loop at sufficient quality was added.

-However, mainly we take T = 10 and high value of alpha for dark KD, train for approximate 15-20 epochs with lr starting from 3e-3, going down to 2e-4 in step manner.
+Nevertheless, mainly we take T = 10 and high value of alpha for dark KD, train for approximate 25-30 epochs with lr starting from 3e-3, going down to 2e-4 in step manner or freezing it at 7e-4.

 * Training logs for each experiment are all placed in the respective directory.
+Also, the glued sound for kws graph in notebook can be found there.

 * What worked and what didn't work?